SummaryRead the full fact sheet

 - Check the Yellow Pages for waste reduction and disposal services.

-- Go to the EPA website for a list of licensed companies that receive certain types of industrial waste.
+- Go to the for a list of licensed companies that receive certain types of industrial waste.

 What happens when you DON’T dispose of dangerous waste properly